markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 particular program execution, it will _never_ change (this realization is what allowed us to cache the values in cells in our earlier discussion on execution strategies).
 There is no "update cell value" command in spreadsheets.

-Instead, the value of a cell only changes as a consequence of a user's edits:
+The value of a cell only changes as a consequence of a user's edits:

 * Either the user changes a cell content directly (which triggers its own reevaluation),